natcap/invest.users-guide/source/crop_production.rst

 Data Needs/Running the Model
 ============================

-There are two InVEST crop production models available, a percentile based observation model that operates on 175 crops, and a regression model for exploring fertilziation rates that operates on 12 crops.
+There are two InVEST crop production models available, a Percentile based observation model that operates on 175 crops, and a Regression model for exploring fertilziation rates that operates on 12 crops.
 The arguments below are for both models unless otherwise specified.

-**Important**: You need to download the InVEST dataset for Crop Production, to get the Monfreda Dataset required as input to the model.
+**Important**: You need to download the InVEST dataset for Crop Production, to get the Monfreda Dataset required as input to the models.
 If you choose to install the sample data when you install InVEST, there will be a folder called CropProduction in the installation folder for InVEST, where this data may be found.
-Or, you can download it from  http://data.naturalcapitalproject.org/invest-data/ Click on the latest version of InVEST and the dataset is called CropProduction.zip.
+Or, you can download it from  http://data.naturalcapitalproject.org/invest-data/.
+Click on the latest version of InVEST and the dataset is called CropProduction.zip.

 Please also consult the Crop Production dataset for examples of all of these data inputs.
 This will help with file type, folder structure and table formatting.
 Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

 - **Workspace Folder** (required).
 The selected folder is used as the workspace where all intermediate and final output files will be written.
 If the selected folder does not exist, it will be created.
 Make sure that there is ample disk space, and write permissions are correct.

 - **Results Suffix** (optional).
 This text will be appended to the end of the output folders to help separate outputs from multiple runs.
 Please see the `Interpreting Results`_ section for an example folder structure for outputs.

 - **Directory to model data** (required).
 Both the percentile and regression model require the base Monfreda Dataset which will be installed if you choose to install sample data along with the InVEST tools, or download the dataset directly from http://data.naturalcapitalproject.org/invest-data/ as explained above.
 Once installed, the model folder is  ``CropProduction\model_data`` in the InVEST data installation directory.

 - **Land-Use/Land-Cover Map** (required).
 Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class.
 This raster should have a projected coordinate system with units of meters (e.g. UTM) because pixel areas are divided by 10000 in order to report some results in hectares.

 - **Landcover to Crop Table** (required).
-A .csv (Comma Separated Value) table that maps a Land-Use/Land-Cover integer code to a crop name.
+A .csv (Comma Separated Value) table that maps a Land-Use/Land-Cover integer code (field *lucode*) to a crop name (field name *crop_name*).
 The crop name must be one of the accepted 175 crops for the percentile model, or 12 for regression.
 The table must have column names `crop_name` and `lucode` corresponding to these values.
 An example is given below

     ========= ======
     crop_name lucode